LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

 above (e.g. ``V2__my_new_change.sql``).

 The easiest way to create our initialization script is to export our existing ``cheese-mvc`` schema.
-To do this, open PhpMyAdmin, select your database, and choose the export tab.
+To do this, open PhpMyAdmin, select our database, and choose the export tab.
 We then hit *OK* and copy the generated SQL and add it to our ``V1__initialize.sql`` file.
 This will include any test data you have already created, so you may want to clean